Poikilos/EnlivenMinetest/README.md

 ## Changes:
+* (2017-02-15) Show player (and print to server console) where died (and say bones remain or why not) -- with this addition, you can search your server log for "player's bones" where player is playername whether bones remain or not.
 * (2017-02-14) Added some nonviolent textures that could be used in a school to the ENLIVEN/mods folder (they can be manually installed after ENLIVEN by copying them to the same place in your games/ENLIVEN folder on your installation of Minetest)
 * (2017-02-06) Added installation of trmp_minetest_game to the installer script, since treasurer requires one or more trms in order to work (tested and working now on tsm_railcorridors)
 * (2017-02-06) Added optional trm_compassgps so that treasure could include a compass or map from the compassgps mod